-A side hustle is an additional job or income stream you generate alongside your primary job.
-Side hustles are beneficial because they allow you to make more money while utilizing and practicing other money making skills and also working according to their own schedules.
+A side hustle is an additional job or income stream generated alongside a primary job.
+Side hustles are beneficial because they allow people to make more money while utilizing and practicing other money making skills and also working according to their own schedules.

 With a successful side hustle, there is no limit to how much you can make.
 And with some extra money in your pocket, you can save, utilize the best way to get out of debt or take that trip you wanted.

 Finding the perfect side hustle that helps you make a little extra cash is only half the battle.
 You must also find out what business will work well for you and your lifestyle.

 And then, of course, there’s how to start a side hustle and the rules and laws to follow.
-Here’s how to decide what side hustle may be best for you.
+Here are all the details for how to begin your side gig.

-A crucial part of how to start a side hustle is to think about how much time you have to spare.
-Are you free most evenings, or are you already so busy that you struggle to find a few hours a week to yourself?
+A crucial part of getting started with a side hustle is to think about how much time you have to spare.
+Are you free most evenings, or are you already super busy and you struggle to find a few hours a week to yourself?

 Think about what interests you.
 Since your full-time job probably takes most of your energy, finding a side gig that you’ll be excited about long-term is essential.
 Choose something that is easy for you or that you enjoy.

 If you’re in the process of starting a side hustle and do not have a business plan, you need to create one now.
-A business plan is essentially your roadmap for your side hustles to achieve your business goals.
-You can’t achieve success without a plan!
+A business plan is essentially your roadmap for your side hustle to achieve your goals for a small business.
+You can’t have success in life without a plan!

 Below are some topics you should include and some questions to get you thinking as you create your business plan.